Rickshawkaran

 Rickshawkaran was released on 29 May 1971.
 It was a major commercial success, with a theatrical run of over 100 days.
-For his performance, Ramachandran won the National Film Award for Best Actor, becoming the first South Indian actor to do so, though he also became the subject of criticism for allegedly using political influence to his advantage.
+For his performance, Ramachandran won the National Film Award for Best Actor in a Leading Role, becoming the first South Indian actor to do so, though he also became the subject of criticism for allegedly using political influence to his advantage.
 The film was later remade in Hindi as Rickshawala (1973).

 Plot

 Selvam, a rickshaw puller, sees another rickshaw puller Manickam being murdered.
 The murderer Kailasam's brother-in-law Dharmaraj, an advocate, also happens to witness the murder but leaves the place silently.
 Selvam demands justice from Dharmaraj who states that it is his duty to protect his client Kailasam.

 Dharmaraj becomes a judge.
 At a college festival, Kailasam, the college president, sets his eyes on Uma, a student and decides to traffic her to his overseas clients.
 He orders his subordinate Mannar to kidnap Uma.
 Uma secretly goes to meet her mother Parvathi in Selvam's rickshaw and Mannar tries to kidnap her.
 Selvam fights him and saves Uma, and Parvathi helps her escape.
 Mannar files a police complaint and Selvam is arrested.
 During the trial, Parvathi's silence leads to Selvam being convicted.
 Dharmaraj bails out Selvam, but Selvam immediately repays and refuses favours from Dharmaraj.

 Seeing the harassment Parvathi faces, Selvam invites her to live in his house.
 While shifting, he sees an old photograph of Parvathi with his sister Kamalam.
 Since he had studied and worked abroad, Selvam had lost touch with his family.
 Mannar and his men try to kidnap Uma and she escapes in Selvam's rickshaw.
 She doubts that Selvam belongs to the same gang and goes into Dharmaraj's house.
 Dharmaraj tells her that Selvam was convicted because of her absence as witness and also that he is educated and has taken up this job for a living.
 Hearing his good deeds, Uma falls in love with Selvam.

 Selvam moves the court on Manickam's murder case and Kailasam demands Dharmaraj to support him, which he rejects.
 Kailasam threatens to expose Dharmaraj.
 He also learns that Parvathi and Uma meet secretly and threatens to expose them.
 Kailasam's goon takes a picture of Uma with Selvam, and Kailasam uses it in college to tarnish Uma's character.
 When the management demands an explanation, she says that she is not an orphan and promises to bring her mother.
 Uma takes Selvam along with her to bring her mother and Selvam is shocked to know that it is Parvathi.
 Parvathi meets Dharmaraj, reveals that Uma is his daughter and seeks his support and Dharmaraj agrees.
 When Parvathi comes to the college to declare Uma as her daughter, Kailasam brings Karmegham, Parvathi's husband whose threatening presence silences her again, leading to Uma being dismissed from the college.